mambiux/LLAMA.CPP-ROCm/README.md

 Whether you're a hobbyist, developer, or researcher, I hope this guide will help you harness the power of your AMD hardware to run AI models efficiently.

+It only uses 25 Watts!⚡ for a 8B Q4KM Quantized LLama model 🧠 with 20.1 tokens/sec for pompt processing and 6.8 tokens/sex for text generation offloading all layers to GPU and only utilizing one CPU thread !

 This build is a showcase of how to unlock the potential of an AMD Ryzen 7 5700U integrated GPU, delivering exceptional AI inference performance with minimal resources.

 💻 About the Build